RNA thermometer

 An RNA thermometer (or RNA thermosensor) is a temperature-sensitive non-coding RNA molecule which regulates gene expression.
+Its unique characteristic it is that it does not need proteins or metabolites to function, but only reacts to temperature changes.
 RNA thermometers often regulate genes required during either a heat shock or cold shock response, but have been implicated in other regulatory roles such as in pathogenicity and starvation.